BLC management will ensure that adequate resources are available and that the environment supports ease of learning.

 If, after the third attempt, you are still assessed as NS in a task, you will need to complete additional training and assessment to support you in achieving a C outcome.
 This may incur an additional fee (as identified in the fees and charges information).

 Reasonable adjustment in assessment

-Some students may require modifications during assessment due to disability, illness or special considerations.
-This is called reasonable adjustment.
+Some students may require modifications during assessment due to disability, illness, or special considerations.
+This is called a reasonable adjustment.

 Reasonable adjustment can involve:

-- Making training and assessment resources and methods more accessible e.g. providing learner workbooks in an audio format or on different coloured paper.
+- Making training and assessment resources and methods more accessible e.g. providing learner workbooks in an audio format or on different colored paper.

 - Making changes to the Assessment Arrangements e.g. more time allowed for assessments.

 - Making changes to the way evidence for an assessment is gathered e.g. written questions asked orally